 Fans of holiday lights from all faiths are welcome at the Christian shrine, which has been presented since 1970 by a Roman Catholic order, the Missionary Oblates of Mary Immaculate.

 Filled with more than 1.5 million shining bulbs and LEDs, the Way of Lights is adorned with artistic stretches of lights on strings as well as electronic free-standing art sculptures.
 The center of attraction is the manger scene that depicts the central moment from the biblical story, including barnyard animals.

 Many visitors will be glad to learn that the Way of Lights recycles its lights to cut down on waste, and many of its strings and other decorations date back to its early years.
 Of course, new lights are added each year, too, to keep the display current and pretty.

 When to Go

 The cost to drive through the display is free for everyone.
 Donations are accepted as visitors leave the shrine.
-Everyone who donates at least $15 gets a plush stuffed animal toy by Build-a-Bear as a gift.
+However, there are costs associated with attractions like camel rides and food, but members of the military should inquire about a discount on these activities.

 With more than a million twinkling lights, the drive-through display is the big draw, but there are other things to do at the Way of Lights as well.
 There is a puppet show for kids and a nativity scene made of Lego blocks.
 Kids will also like the animal rides and petting zoo; there are admission fees for some activities.
 If you feel like doing something special, you can take a carriage ride through the display.
 St. Louis Carriage Company offers rides every night except for Saturday.